 Sections 204 and 317 of the California General Corporation Law permit indemnification of directors, officers, and employees of corporations under certain conditions subject to certain limitations.
-Article V of the Company's Amended and Restated Articles of Incorporation states that the Company may provide indemnification of its agents, including its officers and directors, for breach of duty to the Company in excess of the indemnification otherwise permitted by Section 317 of the Corporations Code, subject to the limits set forth in Section 204 of the Corporations Code.
-Article VI of the Bylaws provides that the Company shall, to the maximum extent and in the manner permitted in the Corporations Code, indemnify each of its agents, including its officers and directors, against expenses, judgments, fines, settlements, and other amounts actually and reasonably incurred in connection with any proceeding arising by reason of the fact that any such person is or was an agent of the Company.
+Article V of the Company's Amended and Restated Articles of Incorporation states that the Company may provide indemnification of its agents, including its officers and directors, for breach of duty to the Company in excess of the indemnification otherwise permitted by Section 317 of the Corporations Code, subject to the limits set forth in Section 204 of the Corporations Code, Article VI of the Bylaws provides that the Company shall, to the maximum extent and in the manner permitted in the Corporations Code, indemnify each of its agents, including its officers and directors, against expenses, judgments, fines, settlements, and other amounts actually and reasonably incurred in connection with any proceeding arising by reason of the fact that any such person is or was an agent of the Company.

 Pursuant to Section 317 of the California Corporations Code, the Company is empowered to indemnify any person who was or is a party or is threatened to be made a party to any proceeding (other than an action by or in the right of the Company to procure a judgment in its favor) by reason of the fact that such person is or was an officer, director, employee, or other agent of the Company or its subsidiaries, against expenses, judgments, fines, settlements, and other amounts actually and reasonably incurred in connection with such proceeding, if such person acted in good faith and in a manner such person reasonably believed to be in the best interests of the Company and, in the case of a criminal proceeding, the Company has no reasonable cause to believe the conduct of such person was unlawful.
-In addition, the Company may indemnify, subject to certain exceptions, any person who was or is a party or is threatened to be made a party to any threatened, pending, or completed action by or in the right of the Company to procure a judgment in its favor by reason of the fact that such person is or was an officer, director, employee, or other agent of the Company or its subsidiaries, against expenses actually and reasonably incurred by such person in connection with the defense or settlement of such action if such person acted in good faith and in a manner such person believed to be in the best interest of the Company and its shareholders.
-The Company may advance expenses incurred in defending any proceeding prior to final disposition upon receipt of an undertaking by the agent, officer, director, or employee to repay that amount if it shall be determined that the agent is not entitled to indemnification as authorized by Section 317.
+In addition, the Company may indemnify, subject to certain exceptions, any person who was or is a party or is threatened to be made a party to any threatened, pending, or completed action by or in the right of the Company or its subsidiaries, against expenses actually and reasonably incurred by such person in connection with the defense or settlement of such action if such person acted in good faith and in a manner such person in connection with the defense or settlement of such action if such person acted in good faith and in a manner such person in connection with the defense.
+The Company may advance expenses incurred in defending any proceeding prior to final disposition upon receipt of an undertaking by the agent, officer, director, or employee to repay that amount if it shall be determined that the agent is not entitled to indemnify its agents in excess of Section 317.
 In addition, the Company is permitted to indemnify its agents in excess of Section 317.